-Results & Findings
+Results and Findings

 This report provides information about multiple issues regarding implementation and integration of DFA technology for practical use and an update on recently documented failure signatures.
-It also provides information about other projects that are complementing the EPRI-funded effort.
+It also provides information about other projects complementary to the Electric Power Research Institute- (EPRI-) funded effort.